MGessinger/Cascade/doc/source/jade.rst

     An `acb_ode_t` is created by Cascade and a pointer to it is stored in *ode*.
 This function is not exported because it should not be called manually!

+    Currently there is no method for parsing other diffOp types other than acb_ode to an acb_ode_t structure.

 .. function:: Jade.deleteC(ode::acb_ode)

     The C-style struct stored in *ode* is deallocated by Cascade.
 This function is not exported because it usually doesn't need to be called manually!